Ismaeel-Moussa/Ismaeel-Moussa/README.md

 ## Hi there! 👋

-Welcome to my GitHub profile!
-I'm a passionate **Software Engineering student** at **Altınbaş University**, set to graduate in **2027**.
-I love coding, problem-solving, and building projects that make an impact.
+I am a passionate Software Engineering student, actively enhancing my skills in backend and frontend development with the goal of becoming a proficient Full Stack Developer.

 ---